-Dr. Fenton Litwiller is a critical leisure scholar who uses community based research methods, and post structuralist and queer theories to account for LGBTQ2S experiences, identities and expressions.
+Dr. Fenton Litwiller is a critical leisure scholar who is currently using community based research methods and queer theories to account for LGBTQ2S experiences, identities and expressions.

 Fenton, L., K. Gallant.
 (In press).
 Integrated experiential education: definitions and a conceptual model.
 Canadian Journal for the Scholarship of Teaching and Learning.